FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Conclusions

 \section{Conclusions}

-In this paper, we proposed a Fast Bilateral Symmetrical Network (FBSNet) for the real-time image semantic segmentation tasks.
+In this paper, we proposed a Fast Bilateral Symmetrical Network (FBSNet) for real-time image semantic segmentation.
 Compared to some top-accurate methods struggling for complex architecture and extreme lightweight networks aiming at compressing convolutional layers, our solution mainly focuses on getting a relatively good balance between the accuracy, model size, and inference speed with elaborately designed modules.
-Especially, our proposed bottleneck residual unit (BRU) can enlarge the receptive field to distill significant semantic information comprehensively.
+Especially, our proposed Bottleneck Residual Unit (BRU) can enlarge the receptive field to distill significant semantic information comprehensively.
 Our extensive investigations have shown that spatial information is critical to recovering the resolution during the decoder process.
-Therefore, we designed is a symmetrical encoder-decoder model, which composed of a semantic information branch (SIB) and a spatial detail branch (SDB).
+Therefore, we designed a symmetrical encoder-decoder model, which is composed of a Semantic Information Branch (SIB) and a Spatial Detail Branch (SDB).
 These two branches can extract deep semantic information and preserve shallow boundary details, respectively.
-In summary, our network, which is only 0.62M, can process a $1024 \times 512$ input size and achieves 70.9\% at a speed of 90 FPS on Cityscapes test data with a single RTX 2080Ti GPU.
-The experiments have revealed that our presented FBSNet can make a better trade-off between accuracy and efficiency.
+In summary, our model, which is only 0.62M, can process a $512 \times 1024$ input size and achieves 70.9\% at a speed of 90 FPS on Cityscapes test data with a single RTX 2080Ti GPU.
+Extensive experiments have revealed that our proposed FBSNet achieved a good balance between the accuracy and efficiency of the model.

-\begin{IEEEbiographynophoto}{Guangwei Gao} (Member, IEEE) received the Ph.D. degree in pattern recognition and intelligence systems from the Nanjing University of Science and Technology, Nanjing, in 2014.
-He was a Project Researcher with the National Institute of Informatics, Tokyo, Japan, in 2019.
-He is currently an Associate Professor with the Institute of Advanced Technology, Nanjing University of Posts and Telecommunications.
+\begin{IEEEbiographynophoto}{Guangwei Gao} (IEEE Member) received the Ph.D. degree in pattern recognition and intelligence systems from the Nanjing University of Science and Technology, Nanjing, in 2014.
+He was a Project Researcher with the National Institute of Informatics, Japan, in 2019.
+He is currently an Associate Professor in Nanjing University of Posts and Telecommunications.
 His research interests include pattern recognition, and computer vision.
-He has served as reviewer for IEEE TNNLS/TIP/TMM/TCYB, Pattern Recognition, Neurocomputing, Pattern Recognition Letters, and AAAI/ICPR/ICIP etc. \end{IEEEbiographynophoto}
+He has published more than 40 scientific papers in IEEE TIP, IEEE TCSVT, IEEE TITS, IEEE TMM, PR, AAAI, etc, and served as a reviewer for journals and conferences including IEEE TPAMI, IEEE TMM, IEEE TCSVT, CVPR, ICCV, ECCV, AAAI, etc. Personal website: \textit{https://guangweigao.github.io}. \end{IEEEbiographynophoto}